vpsfreecz/vpsadminos/docs/user-guide/mounts.md

 As you can see, because the files are not in the container's user namespace, it has no access.
 The files need to be chowned into the user namespace.
-Since the user we created has `offset` set to `888000`, if we chown the files to `888000:888000`, they will appear to be owned as root in the container.
+Since the user we created has user/group IDs shifted by `888000`, if we chown the files to `888000:888000`, they will appear to be owned as root in the container.

 ```bash
 chown -R 888000:888000 /var/shared